koraa/decryption-despite-errors/decryption-despite-errors.md

 **Security Against Fuzzing (short FEC-security):** Authenticated encryption schemes with this property ensure, that given a limited maximum number of bit flips, finding some error pattern in the cipher text that maximizes the number of bit flips in the plain text is computationally hard.
 Basically, this formalizes the security of the forward error correction and provides error correction even in the presence of a determined adversary trying to jam message transmission with minimal effort.
 It also ensures that as long as some information can be transmitted, there exists some redundancy parameter for the cipher that will extract the message being transmitted successfully (although trying this in the real world might be entirely impractical).

 **Partial Message Recovery (short PMR):** Authenticated encryption schemes that allow the decryption of a cipher text even if the original message cannot be recovered.
 As such schemes are by their very nature malleable schemes, analysis will focus on what standard notions of security can be achieved, what new notions of security can be introduced in this setting and how these relate to standard notions.
 The practical use cases for schemes with that property is increasing transmission efficiency if the data being transmitted has some inherent redundancy (e.g., media streaming).
-The idea is that especially in real-time streaming scenarios a dropped package can result in quite noticeable, intense artifacts in the transmitted media so an exceedingly high redundancy level must be chosen such that the effective error rate is just one error every couple of packages because this will immediately cause a package to be dropped.
-With DDE a much lower redundancy level could be chosen such that the effective error rate is closer to a few per packet because these could still be successfully decrypted.
+The idea is this:
+A dropped package will generally result in big artifacts; a small number of bit flips on the other hand are barely noticeable.
+Right now, the redundancy level has to be chosen such that a single bit flip occurs on average just every couple of messages to avoid packet loss.
+With DDE, a much lower redundancy level could be chosen such that the effective error rate is closer to a few per packet because these could still be successfully decrypted.

-Formal security games modeling both properties are given as well as an analysis of the maximum achievable security for each property are given. **DDE** is incompatible with full **CCA2** security (for a proof see section MUMBLE MUMBLE) so a formalization of **CCA2** security "up to" some proposition is presented that can encapsulate what is achievable with **DDE** is presented. **FEC-security** is compatible with **CCA2** (for a proof see section MUMBLE MUMBLE).
+Formal security games modeling both properties are given as well as an analysis of the maximum achievable security for each property are given. **PMR** is incompatible with full **CCA2** security, so a formalization of **CCA2** security "up to" some proposition is presented that can encapsulate what is achievable with **DDE** is presented. **FEC-security** is compatible with **CCA2**.

 Schemes conjectured to possess these properties are presented.